TediusTimmy/WTFITS/Manuel.md

 * `:^` : Goto row 1 of the current column.
 * `:#` : Goto the last row of the current column with meaningful data in it.
 * `vv` : replace the current cell with its evaluated value
+* `vm` : replace the cell with its evaluated value for all cells in the rectangle between the current cell and the marker
+* `v=` : flip the current cell between a label and a formula
+* `v+` : flip the cell between a label and a formula for all cells in the rectangle between the current cell and the marker
+* `` ` `` : Reset the screen (for systems that don't have SIGWINCH)

 ### Edit Mode
 Edit mode is entered when you start entering a label or formula.